 Because, and this is important, once you’ve grieved and honored your experience, you will feel like yourself again.
 And if you really allow yourself to feel lost, you’ll find a new level of comfort that’s even better.
 Please trust the process.
 Nature designs us to heal.

 You go on a quest to find yourself.
 And it’s a lifelong quest.
 It’s an honorable quest.

-Just one baby step at a time through these four stages below.
+Just one baby step at a time through these four stages above.

-And remember, as uncomfortable as it is, you’re never ever alone on your quest to find your true self.
+And remember, as uncomfortable as it is, you’re never ever alone on your quest to find yourself.